White Chocolate Biscoff Rocky Road

-If you’re not using white chocolate buttons or white chocolate chips.
-Break the chocolate bar into small chunks or individual pieces before melting.
+Break the chocolate into small chunks or individual pieces before melting.
 This increases the surface area and will allow the heat to melt the chocolate evenly.

 Prep, prep and some more prep!
-When making Lotus Biscoff rocky road I always like to prep beforehand, so when I’m ready to make it I’m just mixing ingredients together and doing a little melting.
+When making Lotus Biscoff rocky road I always like to prep beforehand, when I’m ready to make it, I’m just mixing ingredients together and doing a little melting.
 You can break the biscuits and weigh your ingredients the night before.

 Wait for the mixture to cool down before chucking in your marshmallows.
 If the mixture is too hot, then they’ll start to melt.